 ii.
 He could have panicked – and started thinking it was his job alone to defend against the attack.

 iii.
-What he did was to wisely and calmly trust God in the midst of the storm, and to do the concrete things God would have him do to obtain the victory.
+He could have doubted God.
+Instead, he wisely and calmly trusted God amid the storm.
+He did the practical things God would have him do to gain the victory.

 b.
 Their swords, their spears, and their bows: Nehemiah commanded them to bring out their armor.
 It was time to get serious, to put on the full armor, and to get ready to fight with every resource they had.

 c.
 Do not be afraid of them.
-Remember the Lord, great and awesome: Nehemiah put their mind in the right perspective.
+Remember the Lord, great and awesome: Nehemiah put things in perspective.
 The challenge was great but there was no reason for fear.
-He who was in them was greater than he who was in the world.
+He who was in them was greater than he who was in the world (1 John 4:4).

 d.
 Fight for your brethren, your sons, your daughters, your wives, and your houses: Nehemiah reminded them what they were fighting for.
 We fight most effectively for the Lord when we keep in mind how much there is to lose.